 3. Advises You on Safe Dosages

-Any herbal remedy program, however, needs to combine health protection with treatment.
+However, any herbal remedy program must combine health protection with treatment.

-Thorn Apple leaves, for instance, have, according to Apelian, “long been smoked in cigarette or pipe form, mixed with tobacco, for the treatment of asthma,” even though an overdose could cause “delirium and hallucinations and even death.”
+For instance, Thorn Apple leaves have, according to Apelian, “long been smoked in cigarette or pipe form, mixed with tobacco, for the treatment of asthma,” even though an overdose could cause “delirium and hallucinations and even death.”

 Subsequently, as The Lost Book of Herbal Remedies states, a tincture is a safer way to access this plant’s health benefits.

 4. Not Just Plants – Mushrooms Too

-In addition to herbs and backyard plants, Apelian explores the world of mycelium, giving detailed descriptions of each mushroom, its appearance, and its potential benefits for health.
+Aside from herbs and backyard plants, Apelian explores the world of mycelium.
+The book gives detailed descriptions of each mushroom, its appearance, and its potential benefits for health.

-I’ve since discovered a proliferation of Turkey Tail mushrooms growing wild in a forest nearby and am now gearing myself up to using the double extraction process to access its properties.
+Since then, I’ve discovered a proliferation of Turkey Tail mushrooms growing wild in a nearby forest.
+I am now gearing up to use the double extraction process to access its properties.

-If you’re heading out into the wilderness, either for fun or because you’re running for your life, Apelian’s field poultice recipe is invaluable.
+Whether you’re heading out into the wilderness for fun or because you’re running for your life, Apelian’s field poultice recipe is invaluable.

-Yarrow can also be added to your poultice to stop bleeding and for its anti-bacterial properties.
+In addition, you can add Yarrow to your poultice to stop bleeding and for its anti-bacterial properties.

 Things I Liked Less About This Book

 The Lost Book of Herbal Remedies includes over 180 plants, mushrooms, and trees.
-That’s an awesome number of plants.
+That’s a tremendous number of plants.
 However, with that amount of information comes a downside.

 I found that I wanted more detail on the plants.
-I know that it would make a huge book of 180 plants went into more detail, but I love diving right into a particular plant.
+Adding more information about the plants would make the book much too long, but I love diving right into a particular plant.

-My favorite herbal medicine book in the whole wide world, How Can I Use Herbs In My Daily Life (here it is on Amazon, but it’s hardly ever available – and here it is on their website), lists the specific properties of each plant, including constituents and actions, and the vitamins and minerals they contain.
+My favorite herbal medicine book is How Can I Use Herbs In My Daily Life.
+This book by Isabell Shipard lists the specific properties of each plant, including constituents, actions, and the vitamins and minerals they contain.

-I like to see research and studies backing up information, and couldn’t find any in The Lost Book of Herbal Remedies.
-I know a lot of remedies are passed down from generation to generation – and there are often no funds for specific research into herbs.
+Usually, I like to see research and studies backing up information, and I couldn’t find any in The Lost Book of Herbal Remedies.
+Still, I know a lot of remedies are passed down from generation to generation.
+There are often no funds for specific research into herbs.

-But, when there are statements like “Research shows that ashwagandha has anti-tumor effects”, I suppose I like to read that specific research so a reference to where we might find this research would’ve been great.
+But, when there are statements like “Research shows that ashwagandha has anti-tumor effects,” I like to read that specific research.
+So, a reference to where we might find this research would’ve been great.

-I’m probably nitpicking, and as I mentioned, it would be nearly impossible to go into that much detail for 180+ plants.
-In the end, it’s a very valuable field guide that has a great amount of info that help you out of the poop if you need it.
+I’m probably nitpicking, and as I mentioned, it would be nearly impossible to go into that much detail for 180+ plants in a guide like this one.

 I also wanted more recipes.
 But then, I always want more recipes.

-Specific recipes for specific issues are the one most useful thing you can learn.
-Even though there are quite a few in this book, and some (the Field Poultice, in particular) do go into detail about how to make them and the different herbs you can use, it doesn’t include this for all the herbs.
+Specific recipes for specific issues are the most helpful thing you can learn.
+Although there are quite a few in this book, and some (the Field Poultice, in particular) go into detail about how to make them and the different herbs you can use, it doesn’t include detailed recipes for all the herbs.

-The book does list that root extracts, leaf extracts, and tinctures are effective, and that powders can be added to food or drinks, though they have a strong taste.
+The book lists that root extracts, leaf extracts, and tinctures are effective and that you can add powders to food or drinks, though they have a strong taste.
 It mentions that adding honey can improve the flavor.

 How to Maintain Your Health Status When the SHTF

-The Lost Book Of Herbal Remedies gives tips on what plants and herbs can help you live a healthier life, as well as those you can use to stop a virus from spreading, an infection from taking hold, or a life-threatening illness from getting out of control.
+The Lost Book Of Herbal Remedies gives tips on what plants and herbs can help you live a healthier life.
+However, it also has info on the remedies you can use to stop a virus from spreading, an infection from taking hold, or a life-threatening illness from getting out of control.

-Say you’re surviving alone in a forest somewhere a daily dose of Echinacea could help keep you alive by boosting your immune system and fending off nasty viruses.
+For example, say you’re surviving alone in a forest somewhere.
+A daily dose of Echinacea could help keep you alive by boosting your immune system and fending off nasty viruses.

-If you happen to eat something that doesn’t agree with you, ginger could help curb the feelings of nausea, potentially saving you from dehydration and other complications.
+If you happen to eat something that doesn’t agree with you, ginger could help curb nausea, saving you from dehydration and other complications.

-Perhaps you’ve got a photographic memory and can commit the contents of this medicine guidebook to memory but, if not, make sure you leave space for a copy in your bug-out bag.
+Perhaps you’ve got a photographic memory and can commit the contents of this medicine guidebook to memory.
+However, if not, leave space for a copy in your bug-out bag.

 About the Authors of The Lost Book of Remedies

-The Lost Book of Herbal Remedies is written by Nicole Apelian and Claude Davis, whom you might know from Ask a Prepper (a pretty awesome website with info for SHTF and living a self-sufficient lifestyle).
+The Lost Book of Herbal Remedies is written by Nicole Apelian and Claude Davis, whom you might know from Ask a Prepper.
+It’s a pretty awesome website with info for living a self-sufficient lifestyle.

 All with the help of herbs.

-She explains that many of the common weeds you find in your own backyard contain incredibly powerful substances to help us live a healthy life, pain-free.
+She explains that many of the common weeds and wild herbs in your backyard contain powerful substances to help us live a healthy, pain-free life.

 Claude is probably best known for his website, Ask a Prepper.
-He’s an old-fashioned guy, fascinated by the old days.
+He’s an old-fashioned guy, fascinated by the medicines of previous generations.

-Claude and his family live in a log cabin he built himself, they cook outside, make their own clothes – living what they believe in.
+Claude and his family live in a log cabin he built himself.
+They cook outside, make their own clothes, and live by what they believe in.
 He firmly believes that the teachings of our forebears can prepare us for anything life might throw at us.

-The goal of The Lost Book of Herbal Remedies, for him, is “to save the most powerful remedies that we’ve lost to history, and to separate the true cures from the bogus ones that had no effect.”
+For him, the goal of The Lost Book of Herbal Remedies is “to save the most potent remedies that we’ve lost to history and to separate the true cures from the bogus ones that had no effect.”

 Should You Buy The Lost Book of Herbal Remedies?

-The photos make it easy to identify the plants you can use for specific purposes, and it has a good amount of information for over 180 plants, which makes it quite unique.
+The photos make it easy to identify the plants you can use for specific purposes.
+It also has a good amount of information about over 180 plants, which makes it unique.

-The Lost Book of Herbal Remedies contains invaluable information about how to replace pharmaceuticals with medicinal plants to successfully treat a variety of health issues while offering advice on preventative medicines as well as cures.
+The Lost Book of Herbal Remedies contains valuable information about replacing pharmaceuticals with medicinal plants to treat various health issues.
+It also offers advice on preventative medicines and cures.